Humanities: As a major

+In 1950, 1.2% of Americans aged 22 had earned a degree in the humanities.
+By 2010, this figure had risen to 2.6%.
+This represents a doubling of the number of Americans with degrees in the humanities over a 60-year period.
+The increase in the number of Americans with humanities degrees is in part due to the overall rise in college enrollment in the United States.
+In 1940, 4.6% of Americans had a four-year degree, but by 2016, this figure had risen to 33.4%.
+This means that the total number of Americans with college degrees has increased significantly, resulting in a greater number of people with degrees in the humanities as well.
+The proportion of degrees awarded in the humanities has declined in recent decades, even as the overall number of people with humanities degrees has increased.
+In 1954, 36% of Harvard undergraduates majored in the humanities, but in 2012, only 20% took that course of study.
+As recently as 1993, the humanities accounted for 15% of the bachelor's degrees awarded by colleges and universities in the United States.
+As of 2022, they accounted for less than 9%.

 In the digital age

 Researchers in the humanities have developed numerous large- and small-scale digital corporations, such as digitized collections of historical texts, along with the digital tools and methods to analyze them.
 Their aim is both to uncover new knowledge about corpora and to visualize research data in new and revealing ways.
 Much of this activity occurs in a field called the digital humanities.

 STEM

 Politicians in the United States currently espouse a need for increased funding of the STEM fields, science, technology, engineering, mathematics.
 Federal funding represents a much smaller fraction of funding for humanities than other fields such as STEM or medicine.
 The result was a decline of quality in both college and pre-college education in the humanities field.

-Three-term Louisiana Governor Edwin Edwards acknowledged the importance of the humanities in a 2014 video address to the academic conference, Revolutions in Eighteenth-Century Sociability.
-Edwards said:
+Three-term Louisiana Governor Edwin Edwards acknowledged the importance of the humanities in a 2014 video address to the academic conference "Revolutions in Eighteenth-Century Sociability", Edwards said:

 Without the humanities to teach us how history has succeeded or failed in directing the fruits of technology and science to the betterment of our tribe of homo sapiens, without the humanities to teach us how to frame the discussion and to properly debate the uses-and the costs-of technology, without the humanities to teach us how to safely debate how to create a more just society with our fellow man and woman, technology and science would eventually default to the ownership of—and misuse by—the most influential, the most powerful, the most feared among us.